uberdeveloper/TS_Vis/README.md

 # TS_Vis
-Time series visualization w. holoviews

-This repo contain a future tranaction vislauzation tool portotype Set up:
+The primary focus of this porotype tool is to use HoloViews and Datashader to create visualization for future trading transaction data.
+The project aims to enhance capability to analyze and interpret future transaction data effectively.

+Set up
-1. create and activate conda enivorment vertexen.yml
+1. create and activate conda environment vertexen.yml
-2.

-Question:
-1. please forward
+2. change base directory to where the oe & mbp parquet data are saved
+3. once run, please fill the following instrument and date for data viewer tool

+As a test, please set up and run this porotype visualization porotype tool, and
+1. Forward the generated plot
+2. Change the axis to display timestamp as timetime format by either using different timestamp field or configuring axis formatter.